 Both platters come with an egg each, but you can help yourselves to more from the display if you’d like.
 We cracked them into a bowl and beat them together before pouring them into the soup to get sort of a silky string of steamed and boiled egg goodness.

 After you’ve eaten your fill, feel free to ask for some wet tissues that have been packed into these brazen packaging.
 We had a good laugh after the initial shock when I was first given these.

 Unlike some mookata places, the meats were actually really succulent and well-marinated, the seafood was extremely fresh.
 If you’re lazy like me, your favourite part of the seafood platter will be the prawns because they’re deshelled for you.
 The prawn heads will be left on so it’ll give your soup more flavour as they soak in it.

 Overall, the ingredients were of pretty good quality at an affordable price.
-KNN Mookata was also convenient to get to considering it was only a seven-minute bus ride away from Tai Seng MRT.
+KNN Mookata was also convenient to get to considering it was only a few minutes walk away from Jalan Besar MRT.
 We highly recommend you to add this place to your list of supper places and bring your family and friends ASAP.

 Expected damage: S$24.90 per pax